ScottDuane/aa-google-analytics/google-anayltics-reading.md

 ## Finding extra help
 Back in 2013, Google launched the new version of Analytics called Universal Analytics (UA).
 The old one was the ga.js and is now flagged as legacy.
 All of Google's official docs for ga.js have a warning, but you might find older StackOverflow answers that are about ga.js.
 Make sure you're looking at the right version before trying to implement the answer you're looking at.

+Once again, ga.js is the legacy version, while `ga()` is the valid function available to you.